Best UK Universities for LLM for Indian Students (2026–2027 Guide)

 6. University of Edinburgh

-• Strength: Strong global ranking with lower cost
+• Strength: Strong academic reputation with lower cost

 7. Queen Mary University of London (QMUL)